zouloux/node-monitoring/README.md

 ![Node Monitoring example](example.png?raw=true "Node Monitoring example")

-#### French

-Sorry it's in french for now, will maybe do English version.
-Feel free to translate in your language.

 # Why
 I needed to know when something got wrong in my VMs setup or on a production machine.